 iii.
 The adjustment reflects the difference in the intangible asset amortization expense associated with the allocation of purchase price to intangible assets due to the Business Combination.
-The amortization expense decreased as more indefinite lived intangible assets were identified for the successor entity than the predecessor entity.
+The amortization expense decreased as additional indefinite lived intangible assets were identified for the successor entity than the predecessor entity.
 The amount of amortizable intangible assets identified in the Business Combination decreased from \$125.8 million to \$88.0 million. iv.
 Simply Good Foods warrants are not liabilities and are accounted for as equity warrants.
 To make the periods comparable the adjustment represents the corresponding reversal of the predecessor fair value adjustment of expense.

 v.
-The adjustment represents the expected interest expense associated with the term loan and revolving debt facilities of Simply Good Foods.
+The adjustment represents the expected interest expense, as of the time of the close of the Business Combination, associated with the term loan and revolving debt facilities of Simply Good Foods.
 The predecessor entity had \$337.2 million outstanding as of August 27, 2016 while the successor entity had \$200.0 million outstanding.
-The long-term debt of the predecessor entity accrued interest at 6.25% on the first lien and 9.75% on the second lien while the successor debt accrues interest at 3 month LIBOR and 4%.
-The significant reduction in outstanding principal, and lower interest rates, drive significant expense savings.
+At the time of the Transaction, the long-term debt of the predecessor entity accrued interest at 6.25% on the first lien and 9.75% on the second lien while the successor debt accrued interest at 3 month LIBOR and 4%.
+The significant reduction in outstanding principal and lower interest rates drive significant expense savings on a Pro Forma basis.
+Refer to Note 5 for details on the Long-Term Debt and Line of Credit.

 vi.
-Represents the effective income tax rate of 39.6%
+Represents the effective income tax rate of 39.6%.
+The amounts presented may be rounded for presentation purposes.